microsoft/Oryx/vsts/Readme.md

     Pipeline which builds, tests and pushes build images and runtime images.
     This pipeline, by default, gets triggered for check-ins into 'master' branch.
 	Also it has a scheduled build for releasing signed binaries to images on Saturday mornings.
+### PlatformBinaries
+The pipelines for each platform to build and publish platform binaries to Azure Blob Storage.

 ## Scripts
 This folder contains scripts that are used in VSTS pipelines.